lasnelus/GSort/README.md

 Implements the Gsort algorithm:

 - Iterates over the list.
-- Keeps numbers only as long as the next is **not greater**.
+- Keeps numbers only as long as the next is **greater**.
-- As soon as one number increases, the function stops and returns what it has.
+- As soon as one number decrease, the function stops and returns what it has.

 ---